sairis-ai/help-center/docs/admin/administration/ai-management/content/content-properties.md

-# AI Content Management Guide
+# AI Content Properties Management Guide

 ## Introduction

-The Content Management interface provides a powerful tool for uploading, organizing, and managing the documents that power your AI assistant.
+The Content Properties Management interface provides a powerful tool for uploading, organizing, and managing the documents that power your AI assistant.
 This document-centric approach allows you to provide your AI with structured information, control how content is processed, and organize information for optimal retrieval.

-## Accessing Content Management
+## Accessing Content Properties Management

-The Content Management interface is accessible to users with Content Manager permissions.
+The Content Properties Management interface is accessible to users with Content Manager permissions.
 You can access it:
 - Through the main navigation menu under "Content"
 - Via the Knowledge Base interface when adding or managing content
 - By clicking "Manage Content" in various AI administration areas

-## Content Management Interface Overview
+## Content Properties Management Interface Overview

 The interface consists of two main tabs:
 1. **Content**: For managing file information, uploading documents, and configuring metadata